 Luckily, when we moved to Toronto, we used a visa company that helped us with things like this.
-We were given a list of safe and not so safe neighborhoods so we knew which areas to avoid from day one.
+We were given a list of safe and less safe neighborhoods so we knew which areas to avoid from day one.

 What Is Your Favorite Thing to Do in Toronto?